Small Business Failure Checklist

 - No Financial Planning?
 Budgets serve as you guide for day-to-day or long-term financial decision making.
-They help you better understand your bottom line and enables you to measure and access the overall financial health of your small business.
+They help you better understand your bottom line and enables you to measure and assess the overall financial health of your small business.

 - Poor Record Keeping and Financial Controls?
 Not properly keeping track of your financials is flying your business blind.
 Budgeting creates a baseline to compare actual results to determine how the results vary from the expected performance.

 - Cash Flow Problems?
 Don’t ride the cash flow roller coaster.
-Cash flow and profit is not the same thing.
+Cash flow and profit are not the same thing.
 You need a positive cash flow to survive bankruptcy.
 Maintain a cash cushion to pay bills.
 Your business is not your personal bank account.

 - Insufficient Start-up and Operating Capital – You need to know how much money you need to start the business and cover all costs until sales can eventually pay for these costs.
 Inadequate access to working capital can cause your business to fail.